Gluten-Free Eating: Complete Guide to a Balanced Gluten-Free Diet

 Get a medical diagnosis

 Before eliminating gluten, consult your doctor for an accurate diagnosis.
-Celiac disease is diagnosed through a blood test (anti-transglutaminase antibodies) followed by an intestinal biopsy.
+Celiac disease is diagnosed via a blood test (anti-transglutaminase antibodies) followed by an intestinal biopsy.
 Important: these tests are only reliable if you are still consuming gluten.
-Do not start a gluten-free diet before having these tests done, at the risk of skewing the results.
+Do not start a gluten-free diet before having these exams, as you risk falsifying the results.

 2